dnelson86/arepo/documentation/source/parameterfile.md

   The (integer) minimum number of particles/cells, of all types, for Subfind groups.
 If a Subfind group is identified with fewer than this number of total particles/cells, it is discarded.
-Note that this means many small friends-of-friends groups (with a nomimal minimum number of 32 member particles) may frequently have no sufficiently large Subfind groups, and so will have ``GroupFirstSub==-1`` indicating that that FoF has no central subhalo in addition to no satellite subhalos.
+Note that this means many small friends-of-friends groups (with a nominal minimum number of 32 member particles) may frequently have no sufficiently large Subfind groups, and so will have ``GroupFirstSub==-1`` indicating that that FoF has no central subhalo in addition to no satellite subhalos.